elan-dcc/elan-dcc.github.io/content/en/researchers/environments_overview.md

 The internal data infrastructure also includes the opportunity for precision recruitment via STIZON as trusted third party.
 For this the ELAN-datamanager creates (in cooperation with the researcher) a specific selection of pseudo-patient-IDs and transfers these back to STIZON.
 STIZON will depseudonymize the IDs and provide the GP with a recognizable list of patients.
 The GP can access such a list by means of a secure data-portal.
 In this portal, the GP must select a 'tile' behind which the patient selection is visible, these projects are therefore also called 'tile projects'.

 For more information on the steps in this process click [here](https://elan-dcc.github.io/researchers/internal/int_env/).

-{{< comment >}} TO DO: Margots file met hiaten:
-Procedures: discuss dataset with data-manager, sign DTA, access PHEG I-drive, communicate updates with ELAN-team and WP-holder, submit paper to scientific board, share syntaxes, archive (no information in current guideline)
-Possibility to go ‘back to the GP’ as there are pseudonymized data (see more information in governance document), information on ‘tegelproject’ or precision medicine (no information in current guideline)
- {{< /comment >}}

 ## External (CBS-RA) environment
 The external data infrastructure is hosted on the CBS servers.
 The CBS-RA environment of ELAN offers researchers a unique data-infrastructure in which researchers are able to combine data from multiple caregivers (i.e. GP, hospital, mental health care, Municipal Health Services, social care and perinatal data) with the SN-microdata (SN=Statistics Netherlands=CBS).
 Within this infrastructure, researchers operate from within projects.
 Every project has access to different subsets of datasets.
 Dutch descriptions on all datasets being maintained by Statistics Netherlands can be found [here](https://www.cbs.nl/nl-nl/onze-diensten/maatwerk-en-microdata/microdata-zelf-onderzoek-doen/catalogus-microdata).
 If researchers require access to a dataset not made available in their project, they can contact the data manager.